jayckaiser/adastra-analysis/README.md

 To run the processes:

 ```
-python main.py run [--queries] [--relplots] [--screenplays] [--wordclouds]
+python -m adastra_analysis run [--queries] [--relplots] [--screenplays] [--wordclouds]
 ```

-If no arguments are specified after `--run`, everything in the configs file will be run.
+If no arguments are specified after `run`, all runs in the configs file will be run.

-*(Regardless of what is selected, they will be run in order of fastest to slowest in the order listed above.)*
+*Regardless of what is selected, run types will be completed in order of fastest-to-complete to slowest-to-complete (in the order listed above).*

+All runs are specified under separate headers in the configs file.
+Under each run name, a sandbox area is provided for YAML anchors that define variables used in the runs.
+(These are ignored by the YAML parser.)

 -----

 ### Queries
-SQL statements can be defined to query off the Adastra dataset and any other custom datasets defined in the configs.
-These are saved as JSON-lines.
+Define SQL statements to query against the datasets.
+The outputs of these are saved as JSON-lines.

-Specific queries can be provided.
+Names of specific queries can be provided on the command line.
 Otherwise, all are run.
 ```
-python main.py run --queries [query1 [query2 ...]]
+python -m adastra_analysis run --queries [query1 [query2 ...]]
 ```

-These are defined in `adastra_analytics.queries` in the configs file.
+Each run should be prefaced with `!Query`.
 ```
 queries:

-  output_directory    [REQUIRED] base output directory to save queries
-  dataset_alias       [REQUIRED] Adastra dataset alias used in SQL queries
-  where               [OPTIONAL] where-clause to apply before every query
+  [YAML DEFINITIONS SANDBOX]

   queries:

+    - !Query
-    [query1]:         [REQUIRED] key to query, accessible via `--queries query1`
+      name   : key to query, accessible via `--queries name`
-      file            [REQUIRED] output subpath under {output_directory}
-      sql             [REQUIRED] SQL query to run
+      file   : output path for Query .jsonl file
-      where           [OPTIONAL] where-clause to apply before the query
+      dataset: dataset of the query

-    [query2]:
-      ...
 ```

-*(See `examples/queries` for a preselected list of generated queries.)*
+*(See `examples/queries` for a predefined list of generated queries.)*

 -----

 ### Relational Plots
-Create custom relational plots based off of SQL statements queried off the Adastra dataset and any other custom datasets defined in the configs.
+Create custom relational plots using SQL queried against the datasets.
 These are saved as PNG files.

-Specific relplots can be provided.
+Names of specific relplots can be provided on the command line.
 Otherwise, all are run.
 ```
-python main.py run --relplots [relplot1 [relplot2 ...]]
+python -m adastra_analysis run --relplots [relplot1 [relplot2 ...]]
 ```

 These are defined in `adastra_analytics.relplots` in the configs file.